mgable/tick-tack-tie/README.md

-This was a project I gave myself to learn React.
+This was a project I gave myself to learn React and Redux

 ### Create React App